PrzybylaHubert/System_management_python/documentation.md

 3. Filter processes by name.

 ### Additional Information
-Users do not receive the entire list at once; instead, they receive one process per click.
+Users do not receive the entire list at once; instead, they receive one process per click. <br>
+File: `monitor_processes.py`

 ### Expected Output
 - List of current processes with information such as process ID, CPU usage, memory, etc.